Ariel (Once Upon a Time): In Neverland

 As Regina tries to teach Emma Swan (Jennifer Morrison) how to use magic, Hook (Colin O'Donoghue) arrives to tell David (Josh Dallas) and Mary Margaret (Ginnifer Goodwin) that Neal (Michael Raymond-James) is alive.
-At first, the trio decided they should keep this a secret from Emma, but unable to keep a secret, Mary Margaret comes clean to Emma.
+At first, the trio decided they should keep this a secret from Emma, but unable to keep a secret, Mary Margaret, who didn't like keeping it from her, comes clean to Emma insisting that she deserves to know.
 Mary Margaret encourages Emma to believe that Neal is alive and should pursue him.
 Regina, disgusted by what she sees as a waste of time, decides to leave Hook and the Charming family and go it alone.

 As Peter Pan watches from a distance, he orders Felix to take the caged Neal to a place where he hopes that this "game" will get more interesting, the Echo Caves.
 Emma and the gang track Neal's struggle marks, during which Emma confesses to Mary Margaret about kissing Hook.
 When they reach the Caves, Hook explains that the only way to save Neal is to reveal a dark secret.
 Inside, they see Neal locked in a cage but the only way to get to him is by creating a bridge as a rock separates the quartet from Neal.
 One by one, each comes clean: Hook about his feelings for Milah, and how having kissed Emma he realized he moved on from his first love when he met her; Mary Margaret feeling that having been robbed of experiencing having a daughter around, wants to have another child with David; and David finally coming clean about the Dreamshade and that because Hook saved him by using the water from the springs he won't be able to leave Neverland.
 As Emma races across the bridge, she reveals to Neal that she had wished that it was a trick and he was really dead.
 Despite still loving him, Emma admits that a part of her wished he was dead because it was easier to move on than relive all the pain he put her through.
 The cage is magically opened and Neal is free.